Have you ever looked at your Bible and wondered, “How do we know that these 66 books, and no others, comprise the inspired Word of God?”

 The Old Testament Canon

-When it comes to the Old Testament, Jesus Christ affirmed the Jewish canon of His day—consisting of the very same content that is in our Old Testaments today.
+When it comes to the Old Testament, Jesus Christ affirmed the Jewish canon of His day—consisting of the very same content that we have today in our Old Testament.

 A study of the gospels shows that, throughout His ministry, Jesus affirmed the Old Testament in its entirety (Matt.
 5:17–18)—including its historical reliability (cf. Matt.
 10:15; 19:3–5; 12:40; 24:38–39), prophetic accuracy (Matt.
 26:54), sufficiency (Luke 16:31), unity (Luke 24:27, 44), inerrancy (Matt.
 22:29; John 17:17), infallibility (John 10:35), and authority (Matt.
 21:13, 16, 42).

-Significantly, the first century Jews did not consider the Apocryphal books to be canonical.
+The first century Jews did not consider the Apocryphal books to be canonical.
 And neither did Jesus.
 He accepted the canon of the Jews as being the complete Old Testament.
-He never affirmed or cited the Apocryphal books – and neither do any of the other writers of the New Testament.
+He never affirmed or cited the Apocryphal books – and neither do any of the writers of the New Testament.

-(At this point, some may be wondering about Jude’s reference to the Book of Enoch.
+(Some may wonder about Jude’s reference to the Book of Enoch.
 But the Book of Enoch is not part of the Roman Catholic Apocrypha.
-It was simply a well-known piece of Jewish literature at that time period, which Jude cited for the purpose of giving an illustration, much like Paul did when he quoted pagan poets on Mars Hill in Acts 17.)
+It was simply a well-known piece of Jewish literature at that time, which Jude cited for the purpose of an illustration, much like Paul did when he quoted pagan poets on Mars Hill in Acts 17.)

-For those who might wonder, “Why don’t Protestants accept the Apocrypha?” the ultimate answer is that Jesus never affirmed it as being part of Scripture.
+For those who might wonder, “Why don’t Protestants accept the Apocrypha?” the simple answer is that Jesus never affirmed it as Scripture.
 And neither did the apostles.

-Many of the early church fathers did not regard the Apocryphal books as being canonical either.
-They considered them to be helpful for the edification of the church, but they did not see them as authoritative.
+Many of the early church fathers also did not regard the Apocryphal books as being canonical.
+They considered them helpful for the edification of the church, but not authoritative.
 Even the fifth-century scholar Jerome (who translated the Latin Vulgate — which became the standard Roman Catholic version of the Middle Ages) acknowledged that the Apocraphyl books were not to be regarded as either authoritative or canonical.

-So we accept the canonicity of the Old Testament on the basis of our Lord’s authoritative affirmation of it.
-And we reject the canonicity of the Apocryphal books based on the absence of His affirmation of those inter-testamental writings.
+So we accept the canonicity of the Old Testament on the basis of the authoritative affirmation of our Lord.
+And we reject the canonicity of the Apocryphal books based on the absence of affirmation of those inter-testamental writings by Jesus.

 The New Testament Canon

 The same principle applies to the New Testament canon.
-Our Lord not only affirmed the Jewish canon of the Old Testament, He also promised that He would give additional revelation to His church through His authorized representatives—namely, the apostles.
+Our Lord not only affirmed the Jewish canon of the Old Testament, He also promised to give additional revelation to His church through His authorized representatives—namely, the apostles.

 These things I have spoken to you while abiding with you.
 But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you. – John 14:25–26

-That last line is especially significant for the doctrine of canonicity.
-Jesus promised the apostles that the Holy Spirit would help them remember all the things that He had said to them.
+That last line is essential for the doctrine of canonicity.
+Jesus promised the apostles that the Holy Spirit would help them remember all that He had said to them.

-That is an amazing promise, the fulfillment of which is found in the four gospel accounts—where the things that our Lord did and said are perfectly recorded for us.
+That is an amazing promise, the fulfillment of which is found in the four gospel accounts—where the things that our Lord did and said are perfectly recorded.

 Two chapters later, in the same context, the Lord promised the apostles that He would give them additional revelation through the Holy Spirit: